 was confessional and full of boring references to green trees and red socks so I took my poems and began to cut them up and

+rearrange them.
+That was more fun than spitting out the 'truth'.
 Your chapbook, flat house, is beautifully done.
 (Love the cover art).
 The writing in this chapbook is so powerful,

+and you definitely take risks.
+How long did it take for you to complete this chapbook?
 Once I get an idea in my head, boom, I'm off and running, so the end product doesn't take more than a few days to a week.

 It is getting to that point that takes time.
 I write every day.
 It doesn't matter what I write as long as I write.
 Then I